anjana-codes/datafun-07-ml/README.md

 ## Implement 10.16 and 15.4

-- Part 1: Chart a Straight Line

-Follow the instructions from 10.16 (starting page 414).
+- Part 1: Chart a Straight Line: Follow the instructions from 10.16 (starting page 414).

-- Part 2: Predict Avg High Temp in NYC in January

- Follow the instructions from 10.16 (starting page 416).
+- Part 2: Predict Avg High Temp in NYC in January: Follow the instructions from 10.16 (starting page 416).

-- Part 3: Predict Avg High Temp in NYC in January

-Follow the steps in 15.4 (starting page 620 in your textbook).
+- Part 3: Predict Avg High Temp in NYC in January: Follow the steps in 15.4 (starting page 620 in your textbook).

 - Part 4: Insights comparing the two models

-- Part 5: Bonus

-Follow through 15.5 (starting page 625) with the California Housing Dataset.
+- Part 5: Bonus: Follow through 15.5 (starting page 625) with the California Housing Dataset.

 ## Repeat git add and commit
 ```